adammast/RSCBot/combineRooms/README.md

-# RSCBot: rankedRooms
+# RSCBot: combineRooms

-The `rankedRooms` cog is primarily responsible for managing combines for RSC.
+The `combineRooms` cog is primarily responsible for managing combines for RSC.
 This involves dynamically creating and deleting voice channels under a "Combine Rooms" category.
 This cog uses discord events to keep rooms open for each tier that has been established.

 ## Installation

-The `rankedRooms` cog depends on the `teamManager` cog.
-Install `teamManager` as well as its dependencies before installing `rankedRooms`.
+The `combineRooms` cog depends on the `teamManager` cog.
+Install `teamManager` as well as its dependencies before installing `combineRooms`.

 ```
-<p>cog install RSCBot rankedRooms
+<p>cog install RSCBot combineRooms
 ```

 ## Usage